OpenLiberty/ci.maven/docs/dev.md

 This mode publishes the container ports 9080, 9443 and 7777 by default.
 If your application needs to publish other ports add them to the `dockerRunOpts` option either in the `pom.xml` file or on the `mvn` command line.
 E.g. `-DdockerRunOpts="-p 9081:9081"`

-Sample configuration of this plugin using the `devc` parameters.
+The following is a sample configuration of this plugin using the `devc` parameters.
+Note that changing these while dev mode is running is not supported.
 ```
             <!-- Enable liberty-maven plugin -->
             <plugin>